frederic-perez/AmE-dictionary/data/dictionary.md

 __Tirolean__
 __Titanesque__ _adj_
 __titanic__ _adj_ /tye-TAN-ik/ Having great magnitude, force, or power.
+__titanism__ _n_ /TY-tuh-niz-uhm/ [:scroll: After Titan, any of a family of giant gods in Greek mythology.
+Titans, under the leadership of Cronus, one of the Titans, overthrew their father Uranus and ruled themselves.
+Eventually, Cronus’s son, Zeus, rebelled against his father and defeated the Titans. ] A spirit of nonconformity, rebelliousness, or revolt, against authority, convention, etc.
 __tite__
 __tithe__ _n_ :six: __1__ A tenth part of something paid as a voluntary contribution or as a tax especially for the support of a religious establishment. _Clerical tithe._ _The tithes of the French clergy._ __3__ Tenth broadly; a small part. __4__ A small tax or levy.
 __titian__ _n_ A brownish orange.